Product rendering by BluEntCAD

 1. Techniques Utilized

-Both are necessary in creating images for various industries, but while modelers focus on creating accurate representations of objects required, renderers focus on making objects and spaces look realistic.
+Both are necessary for creating images for various industries, but while modelers focus on creating accurate representations of objects required, renderers focus on making objects and spaces look realistic.

 2. Purposes